 General Chemistry Proficiency Exam Info

-The Chem 102 exam is designed to test proficiency in the major topics covered in the University of Illinois general chemistry curriculum and provides 3 hours of credit equivalent to Chem 102.
+The Chem 102 exam is multiple choice and is designed to test proficiency in the major topics covered in the University of Illinois general chemistry curriculum.
+It provides 3 hours of credit equivalent to Chem 102.
 A student may then take the Chem 104 (shorter) exam concentrating on thermodynamics and kinetics for an opportunity to earn 3 hours of credit equivalent to Chem 104 (6 hours total).
 Both the Chem 102 exam and the Chem 104 (shorter) exam are given during the scheduled 3 hour time period.